JerryTsengs/How-to-Java/README.md

 # How-to-Java!

-Java 是個跨平台,物件導向的語言。
-This is the first Java program to say Hello
+These are Java programs to show you how to use it.

-# Use-compiler-step-1
+# step-1-Use-Compiler-to-make-it-alive
+$javac xxxxx.java
-$javac HelloJava.java
+e.g. $ javac HelloJava.java

-# Use-compiler-step-2
+# step-2
-After javac, it will create a file name HelloJava.class
+After javac, it will create a file name like xxxxx.class

-# Use-compiler-step-3
+# step-3-and-you-can-execute-it-by-file-name
+$ java xxxxx
-$ java HelloJava
+e.g. $ java HelloJava